scala/scala3/docs/docs/reference/changed-features/numeric-literals.md

 ### The FromDigits Trait

-To allow numeric literals, a type simply has to define a `given`{.scala} instance of the `scala.util.FromDigits` type class, or one of its subclasses. `FromDigits` is defined as follows:
+To allow numeric literals, a type simply has to define a `given` instance of the `scala.util.FromDigits` type class, or one of its subclasses. `FromDigits` is defined as follows: